soerenbe/vagrant-skel/README.md

 ```
 to have a basic virtual machine.

+## How it works

+The bootstrap of the virtual machine is processed in following steps:

+* Importing the BOX
+* Starting a new instance of the virtual machine
+* Execute the `sripts/bootstrap.sh` script
+* [Optional] Puppet deployment
+    * Execute the `scripts/puppet.sh` script to install additional modules.
+See bellow
+    * Running puppet using `puppet/manifests/site.pp`.
+You may customize this file
+    * Also have a look at `puppet/hiera/vagrant.yaml` for basic puppet class setup

 ## Additional puppetlabs modules
 Add `scripts/puppet.sh` to your to your provisioning scripts to install additional [puppetlabs](https://forge.puppetlabs.com/) modules.
 This feature is enabled by default:
 ```ruby